 Gateway Part 1 features 675 files, 1200+ sounds

-Choose your preferred version below – or get both in one handy package!
+Choose your preferred version below – or land some great savings by getting all three in one handy package!

 Home Grown Metal is a library entirely dedicated to metal on a non-industrial scale.
 With over 75 minutes of recorded material, a whopping 1103 raw metallic sound files are included, with love and pruning care thrown in for good measure!